Antiderivatives

 Theorem: Indefinite Integrals

-Let be a real function, let , let be an antiderivative of on and let be another real function.
+Let be a real function, let and let be an antiderivative of on .

-The function is also an antiderivative of on if and only if there exists some constant such that
+Another real function is also an antiderivative of on if and only if there exists some real number such that

 PROOF